scverse/pertpy/README.md

 ## Features

 - Differential cell type perturbation analysis with Augurpy
+- Analysis of CRISPR-KO screens with Mixscape
+- Compositional analysis with Milo and tascCODA

 ## Installation